EASY-EAI/manifests/rk3399pro_linux/RK3399PRO_Linux_SDK_Release_Note.md

 - Upgrade AndroidTool from v2.67 to v2.69, support for ubifs
 - Update rk_provision_tool to RKDevInfoWriteTool_V1.0.4
 V1.0.4:
-1.add two custom id
+1.Add two custom id
-2.the rk_provision_tool rename to RKDevInfoWriteTool
+2.The rk_provision_tool rename to RKDevInfoWriteTool
-- upgrade SDDiskTool to v1.59
+- Upgrade SDDiskTool to v1.59
 ```

 **Debian9 (stretch-9.11)**: